assoconnect/remote-test/README.md

 It is very important that you do these tasks before the beginning of the test.
 We don't want you to spend some time struggling with your development environment.
 You will need all the time you can have to go as far as possible in the instructions.

-1. Install [Docker engine](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) to their latest versions for your OS
+1. Install [Docker engine](https://docs.docker.com/install/) and [Docker Compose](https://docs.docker.com/compose/install/) to their latest versions for your OS. (see [Install Docker](#install-docker))
-1. Follow [this link](https://medium.com/developer-space/if-you-faced-an-issue-like-couldnt-connect-to-docker-daemon-at-http-docker-localunixsocket-is-27b35f17d09d) to avoid using sudo in the docker context (linux users).
 1. Clone the project in your local environment.
-1. Copy, if needed the `docker-compose.override.dist.yml to docker-compose.override.yml` to override the default docker configuration :
+1. Copy, if needed the `docker-compose.override.dist.yml` to `docker-compose.override.yml` to override the default docker configuration :
-For mac and windows users, there is some commented changes to optimize the loading of the stack.
+For Mac and Windows users, there is some commented changes to optimize the loading of the stack.
 You will have to install the vendor and the node_modules locally so your editor can have type hinting.
-1. Build the Docker containers by running `docker-compose build` in the root folder of the project
+1. Build the Docker containers by running `docker-compose build` (or `docker-compose.exe build` for Windows from the `Docker Quickstart terminal`) in the root folder of the project
-1. Launch the containers by running `docker-compose up` in the root folder of the project
+1. Launch the containers by running `docker-compose up` (or `docker-compose.exe up` from the `Docker Quickstart terminal` for Windows) in the root folder of the project
 1. Make sure the project is running correctly :
    * `GET localhost:8000/blog` should **return this JSON** :
    ```json